Home » Six Federal Safety Regulations To Determine Fault In A Truck Accident (Did The Truck Driver Violate Any Of These?)

-Contrary to the popular belief, the trucking industry is not just about carrying cargo from point A to point B. The trucking industry in the United States is governed by numerous federal safety regulations designed to protect the rights of truck drivers or other parties involved in a truck accident and ensure safe operation and maintenance of commercial trucks, among other things.
+Contrary to the popular belief, the trucking industry is not just about carrying cargo from point A to point B. The trucking industry in the United States is governed by numerous federal safety regulations designed to protect the rights of truck drivers or other parties involved in a truck accident and ensure the safe operation and maintenance of commercial trucks, among other things.

 When do these federal trucking regulations apply?